gnosis/truffle-nice-tools/readme.md

 ```
 npx tnt help <command>, npx tnt -h........Opens the help menu.
 ```
-Find all the options and flags availabble in individual commands by running npx tnt \<commandname>.
+Find all the options and flags availabble in individual commands by running npx tnt help <commandname>.
 ```
 npx tnt version, npx tnt -v...............Check the version.
 ```
 ---
-##### Network Extraction / Injection
+##### Create Interface (from ABI)
 ```
-npx tnt extractNetworks, npx tnt eN <options>.......Extracts relevant network data from your build/contracts repository.
-Storing it in networks.json.
-npx tnt injectNetworks, npx tnt iN <options>........Injects the stored data from the networks.json file into the build/contracts ABI files via merge (it will overwrite conflicts, be warned)
+createInterface, cI <path to ABI> <options>....Creates a Solidity interface contract for the selected .json ABI.
 ```

 ##### Decoding